Basic On-Page SEO Techniques

-In this post we discuss the some important basic on-page SEO techniques that are the first steps to creating a strong on-page SEO foundation for your website.
+In this post we discuss some important basic on-page SEO techniques that are important for creating a well-formed piece of content optimized for search engines.

 On-Page SEO vs. Off-Page SEO